RobThePCGuy/Dungeon-Master-GPT4/README.md

-# Chronicles-of-the-Eternal-Scroll
+# Dungeon-Master-GPT4

-This is a work-in-progress GPT-3.5 (which can be squirrly) and GPT-4 (which works great) infinite text RPG.
-The idea, which I have refined in greater detail, originally came from two sources: [JIMPAZ, accessed on May 20th, 2023](https://github.com/jmpaz/promptlib/blob/main/prompts/fun/prompt-eng/prompt.txt) and an article by [Dreamchild Obari published on February 6, 2023](https://www.makeuseof.com/how-to-use-chatgpt-as-an-interactive-rpg/).

-Since then, it has evolved into a "play it your way" game.
-Simply copy, clone, download, or fork the repository and add in any fine details to make it more suited to the type of game you desire.

-I would greatly appreciate contributions from others.
-I will review and approve or edit submissions, giving them a place in the aforementioned sources.
+This is a work-in-progress GPT4 infinite text RPG.
+Copy the text in its entirety and paste it into GPT4.

-To use it, copy the text inside [GPT-3.5-4-Prompt.md](https://raw.githubusercontent.com/ZeroOneZero/Chronicles-of-the-Eternal-Scroll/master/GPT-3.5-4-Prompt.md), [GPT4-or-Bing-Prompt.md](https://raw.githubusercontent.com/ZeroOneZero/Chronicles-of-the-Eternal-Scroll/master/GPT4-or-Bing-Prompt.md), or [GPT-3.5-4-Prompt-v2.md](https://raw.githubusercontent.com/ZeroOneZero/Chronicles-of-the-Eternal-Scroll/master/GPT-3.5-4-Prompt-v2.md) and paste it into GPT-3.5 or GPT-4.
+To use it, copy the text inside [Dungeon-Master-GPT4.md](https://raw.githubusercontent.com/ZeroOneZero/Chronicles-of-the-Eternal-Scroll/master/GPT4-or-Bing-Prompt.md) and paste it in GPT-4.

----
-> **NOTE**: Do not copy the rendered markdown, as it will not copy the numbered lines when pasting into GPT.
-View the raw version of the file and copy it in its entirety.
----

 Enjoy your RPG experience!